Flow's expansive roles and permissions options will assist you in determining what your users can view and do within the platform.

 Setting up Roles

-Step 2: You will see a list of the roles currently available on your account.
-We setup two by default to get you started:
+You will see a list of the roles currently available on your account.
+We set up four by default to get you started:

-Step 3: You can setup your own default roles by clicking the button or by editing any of the existing roles that are in your account.
+You can set up your own default roles by clicking the button or by editing any of the existing roles that are in your account.
 For this example we will be creating a new role.

 Click New Role.

 In this modal you will need to give your role a name, for example "Engineers, and then determine what users with this role can manage and what reports will be visible to them.
 See What different permissions can I grant users, below for more information on each permission.
 Since this role is for all engineers, they will only be able to view the reports as seen below.